facebookresearch/fairseq-lua/README.md

 It features multi-GPU training on a single machine as well as fast beam search generation on both CPU and GPU.
 We provide pre-trained models for English to French, English to German and English to Romanian translation.

+Note, there is now a PyTorch version [fairseq-py](https://github.com/facebookresearch/fairseq-py) of this toolkit and new development efforts will focus on it.

 ![Model](fairseq.gif)

 # Citation